jvprosser/Home-Lending-Default-Classification/README.md

-# Home-Lending-Default-Classification
+# Morgage Loan Default - A Classification Model

 The dataset consists of 148,670 records, representing unique loans in 2019.

+The workbook features:
+- EDA
-The workbook features:  EDA Model development for default detection Model validation
+- Model development for default detection
+- Model validation